Criuchi/MvcBalloon/MvcBalloon/README.txt

 7:53
 With this work in progress, I have decided to give the last final touches and continue with a few more details tomorrow...

+- 2023-10-12

+1:13
+Finished with all the styling of the website and modified the content of the privacy page into an About us Page...

+1:14
+With all the steps finished and working, I will proceed to uncomment the sslport mentioned before so it's content is visible in other computers and make comments on the code based on my previous steps...

+1:15
+Creating a README.md file in github describing the program and switching the repository to public to be accessible...